The Escape; or, A Leap for Freedom

-The Escape; or, A Leap for Freedom is a play written by African American abolitionist William Wells Brown.
-While the play was published in 1858, it was not officially produced until 1971 at Emerson College.
-It was one of the earliest extant pieces of African American dramatic literature.
-Williams Wells Brown would tour and give readings of his play at Anti-Slavery rallies and political events.
+While The Escape; or, A Leap for Freedom was published in 1858, it was not officially produced until 1971 at Emerson College.
+In 2018, the Columbia School for the Arts performed a version of the play directed by Mark H. It is one of the earliest extant pieces of African American dramatic literature.

-This is a typical play from the late 1800s in 5 acts.
+This is a typical play from the late 1800s in five acts.